calyxir/calyx/docs/calyx-py.md

 # Emitting Calyx from Python

-Our frontends are written in Python3 and make use of the `calyx` builder library to generate their code.
+The `calyx` builder library can be used to generate Calyx code in Python.
 ## Installation

 To install the library, run the following from the repository root (requires